rarakira/fdf/README.md

 # Fdf

-Fdf is a program that creates a simplified 3D graphic representation of a relief landscape using [MiniLibX](https://harm-smits.github.io/42docs/libs/minilibx/introduction.html) library.
+Fdf is a program that creates simplified 3D graphic representation of a relief landscape using [MiniLibX](https://harm-smits.github.io/42docs/libs/minilibx/introduction.html) library.
 Subject can be found [here](https://cdn.intra.42.fr/pdf/pdf/47326/en.subject.pdf).

 FDF is short for ’fil de fer’ in French which means ’wireframe model’.